Aravind-Chowdary/MSc_project/README.md

 - It is the client side implimention of the Popa scheme

 **Unit_test_Popa.py**
-- It is the unit test implementation of the POPA scheme
+- It is the unit test implementation for the POPA scheme

 **Kerschabaum.py**
 - It is the implementation of Kerschabaum schee

 **Unit_test_Kerschabaum.py**
-- It is then unit test implementation for the kerschabaum scheme
+- It is the unit test implementation for the kerschabaum scheme

 **Boldyreva.py**
 - It is the implementation of the Boldyreva scheme

-**Unit_tst_Boldyreva.py**
+**Unit_test_Boldyreva.py**
 - It is the unit test implementation for the Boldyreva scheme